CodeSeven/toastr/README.md

 > Note: this is a fork of [toastr](https://github.com/CodeSeven/toastr).
 This library is made to use it without jQuery and with Typescript

-**toastr** is a Javascript library for non-blocking notifications. jQuery is required.
-The goal is to create a simple core library that can be customized and extended.
+**toastr** is a Javascript library for non-blocking notifications The goal is to create a simple core library that can be customized and extended.

 [![Build Status](https://travis-ci.org/CodeSeven/toastr.svg)](https://travis-ci.org/CodeSeven/toastr)
 Browser testing provided by BrowserStack.